Identification of druggable non-coding RNAs (ncRNAs) and novel therapeutic entities in the cardiopulmonary system

 The role of small non-coding microRNAs (miRs) in ischemic cardiac injury has been studied by our group (Fiedler et al., Circulation, 2011).
 Pro-apoptotic function of miR-24 was shown to impact on endothelial cell biology and reduced capillary density in a mouse model of myocardial infarction (MI).
 Therapeutic miR-24 antagonism counteracted loss of vascular structures and highlights novel therapeutic potential after MI.
 In addition miR-24 has been shown recently to alter smooth muscle cell phenotype contributing to vascular density as well (Fiedler et al., ARS, 2013).
-Besides vascular miRs, other non-coding RNA (e.g. lncRNA, Fiedler et al., JACC, 2015, circRNA) is also of interest to identify novel miRs regulating fibroblast biology which is part of our research.
+Besides vascular miRs, other non-coding RNA (e.g. lncRNA, Fiedler et al., JACC, 2015, circRNA) is also of interest to identify novel miRs and small molecules regulating fibroblast biology which is part of our research.
 Conclusively, miR-based therapeutic strategies are of great importance for basic translational research and novel non-coding RNA key players are needed to be identified.

 - Jan Fiedler (PhD), Group Leader (see CV)

 - Stevan Stojanovic (MD), PhD-student

 - Annette Just, Technician

 - global miR profiling (Real-time PCR) with TaqMan-based arrays (ABI cards)